Office Number: 203-230-8596

-CaroGen Corporation is an emerging biopharmaceutical company with an entirely new vaccine platform technology developed at Yale University School of Medicine and exclusively licensed for the development and commercialization of vaccines worldwide.
+CaroGen Corporation is an emerging biopharmaceutical company employing a virus-like vesicle (VLV) vaccine platform technology developed at Yale University School of Medicine and exclusively licensed for the development and commercialization of vaccines worldwide.

-HAMDEN, CT, August 20, 2013 – A corporate research agreement involving CaroGen Corporation’s novel recombinant virus-like vesicle (VLV) platform technology was signed between the Company and Yale University.
+Hamden CT – August 20, 2013 – A corporate research agreement involving CaroGen Corporation’s novel recombinant virus-like vesicle (VLV) technology was signed between the Company and Yale University.
 CaroGen is a biotechnology firm pioneering breakthrough technology for the development of novel vaccines.